paulwalczewski/react-redux-3dviewer/README.md

 1. get the project from repo
 2. cd to project, then npm install
-3. npm start
+3. npm start for development server, npm run build for compiled version (placed in /dist)

-Please not that this is still in early development.
-When ready I'll publish 3Dviewer component as a independent npm module.